csokaimola/balance-RO-SK-HU-cat3/README.md

 Issue 78: Harmonize Balance Data for HU, RO, SK<br/>
 - in the CAT2 data, report observations by country by year, coverage of individual variables.
 - Correlate common variables in Orbis and HU-RO-SK, we expect rho > 0.99, explore if there are major discrepancies.

+Issue 80,81: Tests for TFP variable availability in HU, RO, SK national data And check extreme deviations
+SK, RO national data is coming from Álmos, HU data from Andris.
+After the data checks, it creates an appended HU, RO, SK national database (output/balance_HU_RO_cat3) that includes original and EUR converted data as well.

 # Code
 - `SK-database.do`: identifies the duplicate and merges the company names and id (supplier_survey_SK) to balance data (SK_suppliers_data), creating SK_balance_data